pippim/pippim.github.io/programs/tim-ta.md

 </script>

 <div id="sample_laundry_div">
-Above is a sample project for doing Laundry.
-After adding your own projects you can delete the sample project.
+A sample project for doing Laundry appears when you have no projects defined.
+After adding your own project(s), you can delete the sample project.
 </div>

 You can have an unlimited number of projects.